intelsdi-x/snap-plugin-publisher-graphite/examples/tasks/README.md

     - Snap task definition
 - [docker-compose.yml](docker-compose.yml)
     - A docker compose file which defines two linked containers
-        - "runner" is the container where snapd is run from.
+        - "runner" is the container where snapteld is run from.
 You will be dumped into a shell in this container after running [run-example.sh](run-example.sh).
 Exiting the shell will trigger cleaning up the containers used in the example.
         - "graphite" is the container running graphite.
 - [mock-passthru-graphite.sh](mock-passthru-graphite.sh)
-    - Downloads `snapd`, `snapctl`, `snap-plugin-publisher-graphite`, `snap-plugin-collector-mock2-grpc` `snap-plugin-processor-passthru-grpc` and starts the task [mock-passthru-graphite.json](mock-passthru-graphite.json).
+    - Downloads `snapteld`, `snaptel`, `snap-plugin-publisher-graphite`, `snap-plugin-collector-mock2-grpc` `snap-plugin-processor-passthru-grpc` and starts the task [mock-passthru-graphite.json](mock-passthru-graphite.json).
 - [.setup.sh](.setup.sh)